paulosalonso/irregular-verbs-searcher/README.md

 ## HOW TO USE

-Clone project, double click irregular-verbs.html and be happy!
+Clone (or download) the project, double click irregular-verbs.html and be happy!

 ## HOW TO IMPROVE